hsf-training/hsf-training-ml-webpage/_episodes/05-Data_Discussion.md

 ~~~
 {: .language-python}

-Lets walk through each part of the code.

-1. Appropriate packages are imported
-2. A special `DataFrameSelector` class is defined.
-This class is defined such that it can operate with sci-kit learn **pipeline** functionality; specifically, *it takes in a pandas DataFrame and outputs a numpy array*.
-3. A **pipeline** is created.
-This takes in `df_train` or `df_test` and spits out a numpy array consisting of only the columns of the DataFrame corresponding to headers in `attribs`.
-Note also the `StandardScaler`: this ensures that all numerical attributes are scaled to have a mean of 0 and a standard deviation of 1 before they are fed to the machine learning model.
-This type of preprocessing is common before feeding data into machine learning models and is especially important for neural networks.
-4. The pipeline is used to generate the subset $$(x_i, y_i)$$ used for training and the subset $$(x_i, y_i)$$ used for testing the model.
-Note that `fit_transform` is called on the training dataset but `transform` is called on the test data set.

 Now we are ready to examine various models $$f$$ for predicting whether or not an event corresponds to a Higgs decay or a background event.